odoo/o-spreadsheet/doc/extending/plugin.md

   - import and export its state to be stored in the o-spreadsheet file
 - UIPlugin manages transient state, user specific state and everything that is needed to display the spreadsheet without changing the persistent data (like evaluation)

+UI plugins are separated in three different categories:

+- Stateful Plugins
+  - Plugins which have a state, but which should not be shared in collaborative
+- Core views Plugins
+  - Plugins which have a derived state from core data
+- Feature plugins
+  - Plugins which handle a specific feature, without handling any core commands

 ## Plugin skeleton

 ```typescript